siapaSQ/scc_prac/README.md

 # scc_prac
+# LearningGit
-This repo is for UECS2363 Practical 4
+This is a repo for UECS2363 Practical 4
+This line is added after clining the repo for Practical 5 using Git in my own workstation